LeBron James Player Props: Lakers vs. Jazz

 LeBron James Insights vs. the Jazz

-- James' opponents, the Jazz, have one of the NBA's fastest tempos, ranking ninth with 103.7 possessions per game, while his Lakers average the sixth-most possessions per game with 104.7.
+- James is averaging 6.7 three-point field goal attempts per game this season, which is 14.4% of his team's attempts from beyond the arc.

-- On defense, the Jazz have allowed 117.8 points per contest, which is 24th-best in the NBA.
+- The Lakers average the second-most possessions per game with 104.8.
+His opponents, the Jazz, have one of the fastest tempos, ranking eighth with 103.8 possessions per contest.

-- The Jazz are the 16th-ranked team in the league, giving up 43.3 rebounds per contest.
+- The Jazz are the 24th-best defensive squad in the NBA, allowing 117.9 points per game.

-- In terms of assists, the Jazz have allowed 24.8 per contest, eighth in the league.
+- On the glass, the Jazz are ranked 16th in the NBA, conceding 43.4 rebounds per game.

 LeBron James vs. the Jazz